Science and technology in Morocco: Renewable energy

 In 2008, Morocco announced plans for a new campus to strengthen research and training in clean technology.
 The campus was to be part of a US$219 million clean energy industrial park being built in the city of Oujda to support private sector investment in renewable energy.
 Due to be completed in 2010, the 'knowledge campus' was part of a US$3.2 billion five-year renewable energy investment plan for 2009–2014 prepared by the Moroccan National Electricity Office.

-Morocco is one of the ten founding members of the Regional Centre for Renewable Energy and Energy Efficiency established in Cairo, Egypt, in June 2008 (see below Regional co-operation).
+Morocco is one of the ten founding members of the Regional Centre for Renewable Energy and Energy Efficiency established in Cairo, Egypt, in June 2008 (see Regional co-operation).
 In 2015, Morocco was expanding its investment in renewable energies.
-A total of DH 19 million (circa US$2 million) had been earmarked for six research projects in the field of solar thermal energy, under agreements signed by the Institute for Research in Solar and New Energy (IRESEN) with scientific and industrial partners.
+A total of DH 19 million (US$2 million) had been earmarked for six research projects in the field of solar thermal energy, under agreements signed by the Institute for Research Institute for Solar Energy and New Energies (IRESEN) with scientific and industrial partners.
 At the time, IRESEN was financing research in the field of renewable energy that was being conducted by more than 200 engineers and PhD students and some 47 university teachers-cum-researchers.

-Morocco has decided to compensate for its lack of hydrocarbons by becoming the leader in Africa for renewable energy by 2020.
+The Moroccan government has decided to compensate for the country's lack of hydrocarbons by becoming the leader in Africa for renewable energy by 2020.
 In 2014, it inaugurated the continent's biggest wind farm at Tarfaya in the southwest of the country.
 The government plans to create the world's biggest solar farm at Ouarzazate.
 The first phase, known as Noor I, was expected to be completed by October 2015.
 A consortium led by the Saudi Arabian company Acwa Power and its Spanish partner Sener won the call for tenders for the first phase and Acwa Power won the same for the second phase.
 It is estimated that it will cost the consortium nearly €2 billion to build and run Noor II (200 MW) and Noor III (150 MW).
 The project is also being funded by donors such as the German public bank Kreditanstalt für Wiederaufbau (€650 million) and the World Bank (€400 million).
-Ultimately, the Ouarzazate solar farm will have a capacity of 560 MW but the government doesn't intend to stop there.
-It plans to produce 2 000 MW of solar power by 2020.
+Ultimately, the Ouarzazate solar farm will have a capacity of 560 MW, with the government planning to produce 2 000 MW of solar power by 2020.

 By 2018, renewable sources still only accounted for 3% of total energy consumption and one-third of installed electrical capacity.

 In 2017, the Green Energy Park opened in Benguerir, a sustainable city situated 50 km north of Marrakech that has been under development since 2009, with the well-equipped Mohammed VI University at its heart.
 Built on an 8-hectare site, the Green Energy Park has been designed by the Research Institute for Solar Energy and New Energies.
 The park houses laboratories specializing in areas such as solar photovoltaics and desalination using solar energy.
 Morocco is also developing two solar parks with a total capacity of 320 MW, Noor Tafilalet and Noor Atlas.